-Anyway, burden of proof is an important concept to

-understand when trying to prove your bona fide relationship.
-In the United States legal system, the person whose responsibility it is to prove something important is the one who carried the burden of proof.
-And the burden of proof can be different for different types of cases and different parts of the legal process.
+Anyway, burden of proof is an important concept understand when trying to prove your bona fide relationship.
+In the United States legal system, the person whose responsibility is something to prove important is the one who carried the burden of proof.
+And the burden of proof can different for different types of cases and different parts of the legal process.